nayanikachatterjee-gif/Spotify_Tracks_Analysis/README.md

 SPOTIFY_DATASET_ANALYSIS_NC.ipynb (The main Jupyter Notebook with all my code and analysis.)

-Spotify_Dataset_Mindmaps.pdf (Description of the challenge under THE MANHATTAN PROJECT)
+SPOTIFY_MINDMAP.pdf (It contains the description of the entire challenge under THE MANHATTAN PROJECT.)

 spotify.zip (The folder contains spotify_tracks.csv which is the raw dataset used for the challenge and spotify_data_description.csv which contains Spotify Data Description.)